Pratik-Khose/Pratik-Khose/README.md

-# 💫 About Me:
+💫 About Me:
-Hi there, I'm Pratik Khose 👋<br><br>A little more about me...<br><br>🔭 I'm a Frontend Developer, who crafts immersive and visually appealing user experiences.<br><br>🎓 I'm pursuing a B.Tech in Computer Science at the Government College of Engineering, Yavatmal.<br><br>🎨 As a web developer, I am deeply passionate about crafting digital experiences that blend creativity and functionality seamlessly.
+Hi there, I'm Pratik Khose 👋<br><br>A little more about me...<br><br>🔭 I'm a Cloud + Devops + Data Analyst + Frontend Developer, who crafts immersive and visually appealing user experiences and solutions.<br><br>🎓 I'm pursuing a B.Tech in Computer Science at the Government College of Engineering, Yavatmal.<br><br>🎨 As a student, I am deeply passionate about crafting digital experiences that blend creativity and functionality seamlessly.
 I find immense satisfaction in transforming ideas into visually appealing and user-friendly websites.
 My enthusiasm for staying updated with the latest web technologies and constantly refining my coding skills reflects my commitment to delivering high-quality solutions.
 I am dedicated to pushing the boundaries of what is possible in the ever-evolving digital landscape.<br><br>☁️ I'm also a cloud and DevOps enthusiast, with a solid understanding of web development.<br><br>💡 I'm a firm believer in lifelong learning.
 Each day presents an opportunity to acquire new skills and deepen my understanding of evolving technologies.<br><br>👨‍💻 All of my projects are available at <br><br>💬 Ask me about Cloud(AWS), Devops, Data Analytics<br><br>📫 How to reach me: pratikkhose13@gmail.com<br>

 ## 🌐 Socials: